anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 via separate packes.
 To support implementation cases just as this one.

-For a more extensive, DNS-SD compatible encoding of the objective-value that also support Service Instance Names, see {{I-D.eckert-anima-grasp-dnssd}}.
+For a more extensive, DNS-SD compatible encoding of the objective-value that also supports Service Instance Names, see {{I-D.eckert-anima-grasp-dnssd}}.

 ### CORE-LF